 Frederick set a lot of that involvement aside while he was focused on WATC as interim president, but he looks forward to his immediate plans of returning to his past level of involvement with WIBA while also continuing to serve several trade boards for the city.
 “I’m not one to sit still,” he says.
 “Technical education is a real burden that I have, I’m committed to it just because of the trade that I’m in, it’s critical to our industry.
 But even more than that, it’s critical to this community and the state.
 I’m sure I’ll keep track of what’s going on.”

 When Jim Walters, Senior Vice President of Human Resources at Cessna Aircraft Company, and Chairman of the SCTETA Board presented Frederick with a plaque honoring his service, he congratulated Frederick and said, “I speak on behalf of the board; you’ve done an excellent job in bringing stable leadership to this college and you’ve accomplished some very significant milestones.
-Not the least of which is bringing financial stability to the college, seeing to completion this great building that we’re sitting in [NCAT], and on behalf of the board we want to thank you for doing a great job at WATC.”
+Not the least of which is bringing financial stability to the college, seeing to completion this great building that we’re sitting in

 When asked what he will take away from his time with WATC, Frederick answered without hesitation, “The relationships.”
 During his last couple of months as president, Frederick would send out daily, short email messages to all WATC employees.
 These messages were reflections and inspirational thoughts that had impacted his outlook.
 He hoped they would also inspire the employees of WATC in their interactions and attitudes throughout the day.
 There was one brief email in particular that seemed to best summarize Frederick’s stance as a leader and style of management.
 It stated that, “We’re a circle of relationships, not a chain of command.”